Printing Lingo: What does "Saddle Stitch" mean?

 The Saddle Stitch Process.

-To help illustrate this bindery process, let’s use a Saddle Stitched booklet with a finished page size of 8.5″ x 11″ as an example.
+To help illustrate this bindery process, let's use a Saddle Stitched booklet with a finished page size of 8.5″ x 11″ as an example.
 The pages and cover of this booklet would be made from 11″ x 17″ sheets that are folded in half to 8.5″ x 11″.
-The folded sheets would be nestled one inside the other and then stapled together along the folded crease or spine.
+The folded sheets would be nested one inside the other and then stapled together along the folded crease or spine.
 Each 11″ x 17″ sheet folded in half creates four pages of the book.
-By its nature, Saddle Stitching requires the book’s page count to be in multiples of four.
+By its nature, Saddle Stitching requires the book's page count to be in multiples of four.
 Keep this in mind during your book layout to avoid any unplanned blank pages.

-The Saddle Stitching bindery operation occurs after the pages and cover have been printed, partially folded and nestled together.
+The Saddle Stitching bindery operation occurs after the pages and cover have been printed, partially folded and nested together.
 After being joined by staples, the cover and pages of the book are folded tighter together.
 Some thicker Saddle Stitched books are trimmed along the edge opposite the spine to keep the pages uniform and neat in appearance.
 Books and other documents that are commonly Saddle Stitched include programs, wall calendars, booklets, newsletters, pamphlets, direct mailers, comic books, thinner magazines and catalogs.